smtmRadu/DRL-Agents/README.md

 Check the documentation "How to use the Framework.docx" placed inside the folder of the version.<br />
 -Performance leaks were solved starting from version 2.0.<br />
 -NeuralNetwork is more performant starting with version 2.9<br />
+-Most tested variant is v3.0 (is monoenvironmental)<br />
--Multienvironmental Training set for upcoming version 4.0.<br />
+-Multienvironmental Training started in version 3.7<br />
 -Heuristic Training set for version 5.0<br />

 Current stable version: v3.0.